 I’m not one to just sit around.
 Give me a challenge or a new adventure and I’ll probably say yes.
+This is exactly what a good attorney should say about his professional life.
+If you a looking for a criminal defense attorney, check out a Mike G Law service.

 The OneMBA program at Kenan-Flagler Business School is my latest adventure.
 I’m an attorney by trade and currently work as an in-house lawyer for K2M, Inc., an up-and-coming medical device company outside of Washington, D.C.
 My current position is director for global compliance, which means I’m responsible for leading and managing my company’s domestic and international compliance program (anti-kickback/anti-corruption laws, FDA regulations, etc.).
 Prior to going to K2M, I cut my teeth as a lawyer at Pillsbury Winthrop Shaw Pittman LLP working as an associate on complex commercial real estate transactions.